tabulify/tabulify/doc/DataUri.md

 # Data Uri

 ## About
+A data Uri is:

+  * a selector via a glob (source)
-A data Uri is the string representation of one or more a data path.
+  * a string representation of one or more a data path (target)

 # Syntax